Why should we care if the United States goes into a recession?

 most expensive dollar

 Of course, all scenarios have their “but”.
-In the case of the decrease in exports, it is in the fact that if the dollar continues at the same levels as in recent days, even if fewer products are sold, exporters could rely on the good prices of the currency to compensate.
+In the case of the decrease in exports, it is in the fact that if the dollar continues at the same levels as in recent days, even if fewer products are sold, exporters might rely on the good prices of the currency to compensate.

 Opinions are divided, some believe that the market is already taking the recession for granted and that is why when it is confirmed with official statistics there will be no further movement.
 Others, such as Juan David Ballén, director of Analysis and Strategy at the Casa de Bolsa, consider that it is uncertain how long the rise in the dollar will last.

 In any case, you don’t have to go very far to see the havoc that an expensive dollar produces in Colombia.
-In recent weeks there is concern about what might happen to the prices of beans, lentils and oil brought from abroad, as well as variations in the cost of household appliances and tourist services and products, which are highly related to that currency.
+In recent weeks there is concern regarding what might happen to the prices of beans, lentils and oil brought from abroad, as well as variations in the cost of household appliances and tourist services and products, which are highly related to that currency.

 While this continues to happen and in the scenario that everything worsens when the recession arrives, the professor at EAE Business School, Josep Beltrán, recommends reducing the use of credit cards for purchases in dollars abroad, buying fruits and vegetables produced in Colombia – which will become more expensive, but not as much as the imported product – and, if possible, save in dollars.